microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 Demonstrating Engineering Fundamentals is core to what we do in ISE and is one of the primary values we bring to our customers, helping them to level up while collaborating on their business scenarios.

-The purpose of this repo is to provide guidance to ISE software engineers and data scientists with regards to engineering fundamentals.
+The purpose of this repo is to provide guidance to ISE software engineers and data scientists (together forming a Dev Crew) with regards to engineering fundamentals.
 It describes recommended practices based on continuous project learnings in different areas.
 It can be used as a tool at the beginning of an engagement that can be shared with customers to help set the project up for success.
 This repo is *not* intended as a code repo, instead it provides guidance and links to appropriate sample code repos that represent good examples.

 This project welcomes contributions and suggestions.